 - Refrigerating: Store the soup in an airtight container and keep it in the fridge for up to 3–4 days.

-- Freezing: This soup can be frozen for up to 2 months.
-However, since it contains dairy, the texture might change slightly upon thawing.
-To minimize this, let the soup cool completely before freezing and reheat it gently.
+- Freezing: You can store this soup in the freezer for up to 2 months.
+However, because it contains dairy, the texture may alter slightly after thawing.
+To reduce this effect, allow the soup to cool fully before freezing and reheat it slowly.

 How to Reheat Without Compromising Texture